9 Eco-Friendly Cleaning Products That Won’t Dirty Our Planet

-Meliora started with a question: can you name five of the ingredients that typically come in your cleaning products?
+Meliora started with a question: can you name five of the ingredients present in your cleaning cabinet?

 Most of us can’t, and neither could Kate, the co-founder of Meliora.

-Meliora discloses all ingredients and only uses those that are effective, people-friendly, and planet-friendly.
-All of their products feature the MADE SAFE seal and Leaping Bunny logo and are vegan, phthalate-free, and sulfate-free.
+Years later, Meliora proudly discloses all plant-based ingredients and only uses those that are effective, people-friendly, and planet-friendly.
+All products feature Leaping Bunny and MADE SAFE certification, and are vegan, phthalate-free, and sulfate-free.

 Aside from packaging products in compostable and or reusable containers, they ship in plastic-free and recyclable containers.

 Everything is produced in their environmentally-responsible Chicago factory by workers who receive living wages.